apify/apify-docs/docs/about.md

 ---
 title: About
 description: Learn about what Apify is and what we do.
+Get familiar with the platform and take you first steps in using actors.
 menuWeight: 2
 category: guides
 paths: